-The developers are pre-positioning themselves by digging under the [legal] foundation by circumventing those pesky zoning changes, height limitations and the local CB gauntlet to re-purpose existing buildings into whatever the market demands.
-This pilot-program is the Trojan horse to legally overturn the 1987 law requiring a minimum of 400 sf for residential units.
+The developers are pre-positioning themselves by digging under the legal foundation by circumventing those pesky zoning changes, height limitations and the local community board gauntlet, to re-purpose existing buildings into whatever the market demands.
+This pilot-program is the Trojan horse to legally overturn the 1987 law requiring a minimum of 400 square feet for residential units.

-There are two recent nightmarish examples: The first is the Brooklyn House of Detention in Boerum Hill on Atlantic Avenue, closed in 2003 then re-opened in spring 2012.
+There are two recent nightmarish examples: The first is the Brooklyn House of Detention in Boerum Hill on Atlantic Avenue, closed in 2003, and reopened in spring 2012.
 According to a February 3, 2012 New York Times article, during its vacancy, buyers purchased units in six newly constructed nearby condos based on real-estate agents informing them that the detention center was probably going to be converted to condos.

-The second was the August 11, 2012 New York Times article about NYC utilizing (on very short notice) two city-owned properties as homeless shelters in the Upper West Side to accommodate the burgeoning homeless population much to the chagrin of the neighborhood.
+The second was the August 11, 2012 New York Times article about NYC utilizing (on very short notice) two city-owned properties as homeless shelters on the Upper West Side to accommodate the burgeoning homeless population, much to the chagrin of the neighborhood.

-The existence of micro-units in Williamsburg will result in the explosion of an ultra short-term transient population in a nabe whose infrastructure is already at the breaking point.
+The existence of micro-units in Williamsburg will result in the explosion of an ultra short-term transient population in a neighborhood in which the infrastructure is already at the breaking point.
 It will destabilize the community and jeopardize the quality of life.
-For property owners these factors will significantly reduce real-estate values.
+For property owners, these factors will significantly reduce real-estate values.
 Just imagine a residential skyscraper with hundreds of regular size units converted into micro-units resulting in a super-sized, 21st century Hooverville.

 Even the economics don’t make sense.
-At 34 Berry Street, half the units at a 142-unit rental building are studios.
-One tenant lives in a 466 sf unit and pays $2200/month which is $4.73/sf.
+At 34 Berry Street, half the units at the 142-unit rental building are studios.
+One tenant lives in a 466 square foot unit and pays $2200/month, or $4.73 per square foot.

-The micro-unit pilot program in the Kips Bay nabe seeks a rent of $2000/month for a 300 sf unit which is $6.67/sf.
-The square foot rent is 41% greater than the larger Williamsburg unit for a unit that’s 36% smaller.
+The micro-unit pilot program in the Kips Bay neighborhood seeks a rent of $2000/month for a 300 square foot unit, which is $6.67/sf.
+The square foot rent is 41% greater than the larger Williamsburg unit, and for a unit that’s 36% smaller.
 Where’s the value?

 According to the real estate industry, one measurement of financial qualification states that the tenant’s gross annual income divided by 52 (weeks) is the monthly rent s/he can afford.
 To qualify a $2000 monthly rent requires the household to pull in $104,000.
-How many young professionals pull in that kind of money to live in a glorified prison cell?
+How many young professionals will meet that requirement, only to find themselves living in a glorified prison cell?
 Is this the New York of the future for young people?

 Albert Goldson is an Architectural & Engineering Contract Manager specializing in transportation mega-projects, energy matters and urban planning.
 Mr. Goldson is a 10 year Williamsburg resident, internationalist and avid jazz aficionado.